Flower Symbolism and Meaning: The Complete Guide to What 100+ Blooms Say Across Cultures

 Forget-Me-Not — Greenaway: “True love.
 Forget me not.”
 The German name Vergissmeinnicht is the oldest confirmed form; a medieval legend tells of a knight picking flowers by a riverbank who was swept away by the current, throwing the bouquet to his lady as he drowned.
 The Alzheimer’s Society adopted the forget-me-not as its awareness symbol.

 Gardenia — Greenaway: “I’m too happy.”
 Named after the Scottish-American botanist Alexander Garden (1730–1791).
 The gardenia’s modern meaning of secret love reflects its Victorian use in courtship — expressing feelings that social convention prevented from being stated directly.
+Read our gardenia meaning guide for the full story of Victorian courtship codes, Billie Holiday’s signature bloom, and its symbolism across Chinese and American Southern cultures.

 Geranium — Greenaway was specific by variety: the Oak-Leaved geranium meant “True friendship,” the Ivy geranium meant “Bridal favour,” and the Scarlet geranium meant, bluntly, “Stupidity.”
 For friendship, the Oak-Leaved variety is the one with Victorian authority behind it.